riverfr0zen/sketches/notan_sketches/docs/sierpinski_gasket_variation2.md

 published: '2023-03-16T11:38:17.885926-04:00'
 ---

+To display controls, click or tap on the sketch.

-A variation on the [Sierpinski Gasket](sierpinski_gasket.html) fractal.
+This is a variation on the [Sierpinski Gasket](sierpinski_gasket.html) fractal.

-**Controls:**
-* Press the 'Up' Key or Swipe Up to increase number of iterations
-* Press the 'Down' Key or Swipe Down to decrease iterations
-* Press the 'R' Key or Swipe Left to reset

-**Variation**

 By changing the positions of the triangle vertices in the simple manner shown below, a pretty interesting "spiralling" effect is achieved:

 ```
 fn vary_triangle(a: Vec2, b: Vec2, c: Vec2) -> (Vec2, Vec2, Vec2) {